eric-sundquist/eric-sundquist/README.md

  🌱 I’m a junior fullstack web developer

- 🎓 Former student at Linnaeus University
+ 🎓 Former student at Linnaeus University.
- - Higher Education Certificate in web development
- - Main field of study: Computer Science
+  Higher Education Certificate in web development, main field of study: Computer Science

  📫 You can reach me at eric.sundquist96@gmail.com